How We Enhance Learnings For Children On Our Family Treks

 – Bhavani, Dayara Bugyal Family Batch April 26th, 2019

 Children get to trek, participate in several activities, and interact with other children.
 The friendships they form with other children on a trek are very special.
 They do this in an environment free of distraction, competition and judgement.

 Parents have the comfort of interacting with other parents in the same age group.
 They support each other and witness their children trek together and take on responsibilities joyfully.
 This encourages them to learn from each other, and form meaningful bonds.

 Trekking has tremendous effect on the Mind, Body, and Spirit.
-This effect is magnified when tenfold when it comes to children and youth.
+This effect is magnified when tenfold when it comes to children.

 Developing inherent qualities: In classrooms and regular city environments, with a strong emphasis on academic competition, children are deprived of the opportunity to develop their inherent qualities.

 These cannot be taught through text books or practiced in simulated conditions.
 Children need to be immersed in a real life experience that inherently carries within it the seed of such possibilities – to naturally reveal and enhance these qualities.
 A trek offers that experience.

 During the course of the trek, and through the many activities conducted the children are able to learn and experience several things –

 The possibilities are so exciting that all of us working on this program are fired by the potential it has to impact children.